melashkr/technical-articles/ms365-defender/README.md

 **The product of MS 365**:  https://security.microsoft.com

 MS Defender 365 portal includs:
-  - [Microsoft Defender for Endpoint](https://github.com/melashkr/technical-articles/tree/main/ms365-defender/ms-defender-for-endpoint): supports preventative protection, post-breach detection, automated investigation, and response for devices in your organization
+  - [**Microsoft Defender for Endpoint**](https://github.com/melashkr/technical-articles/tree/main/ms365-defender/ms-defender-for-endpoint): supports preventative protection, post-breach detection, automated investigation, and response for devices in your organization
-  - Microsoft Defender for Office 365:  helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources
+  - **Microsoft Defender for Office 365**:  helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources
-  - Microsoft Defender for Identity: is a cloud-based security solution that uses your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization
+  - **Microsoft Defender for Identity**: is a cloud-based security solution that uses your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization
-  - Microsoft Defender for Cloud Apps is a comprehensive cross-SaaS and PaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps
+  - **Microsoft Defender for Cloud Apps**: is a comprehensive cross-SaaS and PaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps

 That is the main componants for Defender 365